Making a complaint

 What happens next

-We will always try to resolve your complaint quickly, within 5 working days if we can.
+We will always try to respond to your complaint quickly, within 5 working days or less, if we can.
 Most complaints are resolved at this stage but if you are still unhappy there are further steps you can take.